ezrosent/frawk/info/overview.md

   not variadic.
 * frawk functions can return arrays, function calls can appear in the array position for a for-each loop.
+* With the `-H` flag, frawk parses the first line of input (without updating `NR` or `FNR`) and populates the `FI` builtin variable with the contents the fields in the first line mapping to their index.
+So in a script parsing a file with a field called "count" in column 6, the expression `$FI["count"]` behaves like `$6`. frawk's implementation of this feature plays nicely with its projection pushdown analysis.

 ### What is different